Abel Kandiho: Career

 Previously, before May 2014, at the rank of lieutenant colonel, he served as the commander of Makindye Military Barracks; the headquarters of the UPDF Military Police.
 On 30 May 2014, he was replaced in that position by Colonel Emmanuel Kanyesigye.
 Kandiho stayed on as Deputy Commander.

 In 2009, at the rank of major, Kandiho was a military officer at CMI.
 In 2019, The Independent (Uganda) newspaper reported that Kandiho worked at the Uganda High Commission in Kigali, Rwanda, in the early 2000s, where he had disagreements with Rwandan security forces.

 In December 2021, Abel Kandiho, is targeted by United States sanctions the U.S. Department of the Treasury announced.
 Abel Kandiho's assets in the United States are now frozen.
 At issue: his alleged involvement in cases of human rights violations.

 In January 2022, he was replaced as the Head of Military Intelligence in the UPDF by Major General James Birungi.
-Kandiho was re-assigned special duties in South Sudan.
+Kandiho was reassigned special duties in South Sudan.